aquapha/fivem-react-ts-boilerplate/README.md

 # Fivem React + TypeScript Boilerplate.

-- Functional based boilerplate for NUI development.
+- Functional boilerplate for NUI development.

 **Guide on how to start using the boilerplate:**